andrewdavidmackenzie/flow/lib/context-flow.md

 name - a String that is used for display and referencing purposes within the flow it is used in. source - the location where the flow is defined. (library entities?)

+## IO Reference
+This uniquely identifies an IO from a flow/value/function and is used to define connections between them from outside, and so consists of a reference to either a flow or entity visible at this level, plus the name of the IO on that Flow or Entity. e.g. ObjectType/Flow.name/IO.name e.g. ObjectType/Value.name e.g. ObjectType/Function.name/IO.name

+Where ObjectType can be "flow", "value", "function".
+For IOs within the existing flow, "this" is used as the Flow.name.

+IO References are only used in specifying connections.

 ## IO
-IOs produce or consume data of a specific type.
+IOs produce or consume data of a specific type, and are where data enters/leaves a flow/entity/function.

-name - the IO Reference that is used to identify it in connections to/from it datatype - the type of data it consumes or produces
+name - the IO Reference that is used to identify it in connections to/from it

-## IO Reference
-This uniquely identifies an IO from a flow or an entity and is used to define connections between them.

-from = <entity>/<entity name>/<entity "port"> ??
-to = <entity>/<entity name>/<entity "port"> ??

 ## Connection
 name - an Optional name for the flow